-Nine faculty members with voting privileges serve staggered three year appointments.
+- Nine faculty members with voting privileges serve staggered three year appointments.
 Five members will be appointed by the Executive Committee of the Academic Senate; four members will be appointed by the Office of Academic Affairs.
-Staggered terms are intended to insure that in any given year approximately two thirds of the Assessment Committee members have had previous experience on the Committee.

-- The Assessment Committee membership will include representation from several representative units (Divisions, Schools, or Library units) of the university. - The Assessment Committee shall include one non-voting ex officio member representing the Vice Chancellor for Academic Affairs.
+Staggered terms are intended to insure that in any given year approximately two thirds of the Assessment Committee members have had previous experience on the Committee. - One student representative appointed by the Student Council - The Assessment Committee membership will include representation from all campus Schools and Divisions.
+Members will be appointed from diverse campus units, (departments, units and library,) in order to best represent the campus make-up.
+Because of the increasing role of technology in assessment and the role that that technology will play in accreditation, the committee will include the campus Weave administrator. - The Assessment Committee shall include two non-voting ex officio members representing the Vice Chancellor for Academic Affairs.